 “Whoa,” he said, taken aback.
 “That was not what I was asking for at all.
 I was just being playful.”

 My words startled me as much as they did him.
 Is that what I really thought?
 Where did this edge come from?
 I knew I shouldn’t have snapped at Ethan that way and I was embarrassed that I exposed how much I feared that his love might actually end up being like the other loves I had previously known–performance-based and easily lost with a bad production.
 (How quickly the downward spiral of doubt begins its descent).

 Ethan was constantly goofing around by singing some song or another.
-He was actually a very good singer and when he wasn’t being funny his musical talent was at once deeply attractive and extremely intimating to me.
+He was actually a very good singer and when he wasn’t being funny his musical talent was at once deeply attractive and extremely intimidating to me.

 I am not sure when I stopped singing, all I knew was that I hadn’t sang in years, not even in church.
 The darkness was targeting yet another severed place in me.
 I secretly longed to share music with Ethan, all my life I hungered to be able to play music and all my life I had carried the grief that my inability to make music was one of my greatest deficiencies as a human being.